Asthma In Maine

-Maine has some of the highest rates of asthma in the country.
-Recent data show 11.7% of Maine adults currently has asthma compared to 8.9% nationally.
-In children, the rate of current asthma is 9.1% similar to the 8.1% nationally.
+Recent data show 11.2% of Maine adults currently has asthma compared to 7.7% nationally.
+In Maine children, the rate of current asthma is 8.0% similar to the 8.4% nationally.

 It is impossible to pin-point the exact reason for these higher rates, rather, there seems to be a number of contributing factors.
 For instance, Maine is geographically located in what is commonly called the "tail-pipe" of the United States.
 Environmental pollutants carried by the gulf stream and air patterns lead to high levels of airborne particulate, smog, smoke, and soot.
 Maine is also subject to high levels of summertime ozone.
 Maine is a densely forested state with high pollen levels and Maine people still rely heavily on burning wood to heat their homes.
 All of these factors contribute to high asthma rates statewide.